 Tonsillar tissue can be removed through the mouth, using a number of different devices, and surgery to remove the tonsils and/or adenoid does not require an incision in the skin.
 The method used depends on a number of factors, including the surgeon's preference, the extent of the surgery, and the age and overall health of the child.

-Adenotonsillectomy techniques that may be used in children include the following:
+Adenotonsillectomy techniques that may be used include the following:

 - Coblation (involves using cool electrical current to remove tonsillar tissue; may produce less postoperative pain and a faster recovery)

 - Dissection (most common method; involves removing the tonsils using a scalpel)